rust-lang/book/second-edition/src/ch03-02-data-types.md

 #### Numeric Operations

-Rust supports the usual basic mathematic operations you’d expect for all of the number types: addition, subtraction, multiplication, division, and remainder.
+Rust supports the usual basic mathematical operations you’d expect for all of the number types: addition, subtraction, multiplication, division, and remainder.
 The following code shows how you’d use each one in a `let` statement: